 Dining Surrounded By Rice Fields

-After hiking up and down exploring the rice terrace, nothing better than having lunch in some cozy restaurants and take a rest.
-There are plenty of restaurants and cafes for visitors to dine surrounded by the exceptional green scenery.
+After hiking up and down exploring the rice terrace, nothing better than having lunch in some cozy restaurant and taking a rest.
+There are plenty of restaurants and cafes for visitors to dine surrounded by exceptional green scenery.

 Hotels and accommodations are plentiful downtown.
-Besides it just 20 minutes away from Central Ubud.
+Besides, it is just 20 minutes away from Central Ubud.
 There are plenty of villas nearby the area.
 However, it’s quite a distance since the center is in Ubud.